logicalperson0/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 the difference between the char ascii

 4. The file rev_array is a function that reverses the content of an array of integers

+5. The file string_toupper  changes all lowercase letters of a string to uppercase.